mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_legacy.md

 ### Build and install Foundation

-The following example builds a `libFoundation.so` on Linux or a `libFoundation.dylib` on MacOS.
+The following example builds a `libFoundation.so` on Linux or a `libFoundation.dylib` on macOS.
 The headers and libraries are installed into your `~/usr` directory in this example:

 ```